top of page

 b.
 Block

+Use of Ford engine block (Cortina) is required.
 The 1600 Pinto block, P/N DIFZ-6010-C, may be used as a replacement for the Cortina block; Standard Pinto tappets, P/N DORY 6500A and DIFZ 6500A may also be used when this block is used as a Cortina replacement.

 c.
 Cylinder head